turtle96/taskell/docs/UserGuide.md

 <!--- @@author A0139257X --->
 ## Features

 This section shows the different commands that you can use in Taskell.
 Words that are in UPPER_CASE are parameters.
-The parameters are listed below
+The parameters are listed below.
 - TASK: Indicates the content of a work
 - DATE: Indicates a date

 > Please refer to Appendix A for date format that Taskell supports. <br>
-> Default start date has been set to today's date <br>
+> Default start date has been set to today's date. <br>
-> Default end date has been set to be the same as the start date <br>
+> Default end date has been set to be the same as the start date. <br>

 - TIME: Indicates a time

 > Please refer to Appendix B for time format that Taskell supports. <br>
 > Default start time has been set to 12:00AM <br>
 > Default end time has been set to 11:59PM <br>
-> If the start date is today and no start time is provided, the default start time will be set to current time
+> If the start date is today and no start time is provided, the default start time will be set to be the current time.

 - PRIORITY: Indicates the level of importance of a task ranging from level 0 to 3.
 Level 0, 1, 3 indicates default, low and high priority respectively.

-> In the GUI, level 1 tasks are marked as green, level 2 tasks are marked as yellow and level 3 tasks are marked as red.
-Tasks with default priority level are not marked with any colours
+> In the GUI, level 1,2 and 3 tasks are marked as green, yellow and red respectively.
+Tasks with default priority level are not marked with any colors.

 - RECURRING: Indicates the repetitive nature of a task.
-A task can be repeated daily, weekly or monthly
+A task can be repeated daily, weekly or monthly.
 - TAG: Indicates the category a task belongs to

 Words that are in italics are used to identify the parameters while words enclosed in SQUARE_BRACKETS are optional. <br>